juliawol/WB_Sufficiency/README.md

    - The fine-tuned `ruBERT` model achieved the best precision while maintaining acceptable recall.
    - Focal Loss and dynamic class weights were used to address dataset imbalances and improve performance on minority classes.

+### **Incorporation of a Vector Database**
+To efficiently manage and query product descriptions during inference, a vector database was integrated into the pipeline:

+- **Database Used: ChromaDB**
+ChromaDB was selected for its speed, ease of use, and compatibility with vectorized embeddings.
+- **Description Storage:**
+Each product's description is embedded using the fine-tuned ruBERT model.
+These embeddings, along with product IDs, are stored in the vector database.
+-  **Question Handling:**
+During inference, a user provides a product ID and question.
+The vector database retrieves the relevant description using the product ID.
+The question and description are then passed to the fine-tuned model for classification.
+- **Advantages:**
+Reduces computational overhead by storing precomputed embeddings.
+Enables scalable and efficient retrieval for large datasets.

 ### **Project Structure**

 - **Notebooks**: